liamphmurphy/jgschema/README.md

 # Features
 Below are the list of features that are either done or need to be worked on.

-✅ Supports the following JSON types: scalars (strings, integers, numbers, boolean) and objects.
-✅ Walk down the "properties" tree for nested object traversal. x Support allOf in any place in the properties tree. x Support arrays.
+✅ Translates the following JSON types: scalars (strings, integers, numbers, boolean) and objects. x Support allOf in any place in the properties tree. x Support arrays. x Generator for writing the GraphQL file. x support oneOf's / anyOf's..

-# Tentative plans

-- It would be nice to support "oneOf", the issue here is that this case can be a little ambiguous.
-Current tentative plan is to just support the generation of any schema listed in a "oneOf", by generating the GraphQL schemas for all oneOf's listed but to not to try and do anything fancy by making a GraphQL interface.